 Bouskell Car Park

-Improvement works are taking place in Bouskell Park car park to enhance the visitor experience.
+Improvement works have taken place in Bouskell Park car park to enhance the visitor experience.

 The work includes:

-The car park is now closed until early 2025 while resurfacing and renovation works take place.
-Work began on Monday 7 October.
+The car park is now open after the renovation work began on Monday 7 October.
 This project is being funded by £440,000 from the government’s UK Shared Prosperity Fund.

 A proposal has been made to introduce parking charges when the car park reopens.
-The proposed charges feature in the draft Off-Street Parking Places Order, which covers the enforcement of pay and display car parks across the District.
+The charges feature in the Blaby District Off-Street Parking Places Order, which covers the enforcement of pay and display car parks across the District.

-A 21-day consultation period begins on Wednesday 16 October on the Off-Street Parking Places Order.
+A 21-day consultation period took place in October and November 2024 on the Off-Street Parking Places Order.

 FAQ

-What works are taking place on the car park at Bouskell?
+What works have taken place on the car park at Bouskell?

 We are using £440,000 government funding, from the UK Shared Prosperity Fund, to renovate the car park, providing a more durable, stable surface, with marked bays, extra accessible spaces and low-level lighting.
 The entrance is being widened and a new pedestrian walkway created.
 There will also be landscaping improvements.